cimpan91/Docs/Docs/BENCHM.rst

 The .jdl model rules:
 ---------------------

--  the singularity container has to be on CVMFS (always latest release)
+-  the singularity container has to be on CVMFS, always latest release (or under FC)

 -  scripts should be only input sandbox (not on InputData)